Awilum/awilum/README.md

 ▣ [**Instructor** · Stepik · Part-time · Jan 2023 - Present](https://stepik.org/users/561566563)
 <details><summary>Details</summary>
 <br>
-E-Learning Instructor, sharing my coding knowledge and offering programming courses with online learners through the internet.
+E-Learning Instructor, I actively share my extensive coding knowledge and expertise by offering comprehensive programming courses to online learners.
+Through interactive online platforms, I engage with students, facilitating their understanding and mastery of various programming concepts.
+By staying abreast of the latest advancements, I ensure that the courses I provide are up-to-date and relevant, equipping learners with the necessary skills to excel in their chosen field.
 <br><br>
 <strong>Skills:</strong> Teaching
 </details>